python-control/python-control/doc/intro.rst

 `lapack` library.
 More information on the slycot package can be obtained from the `slycot project page <https://github.com/python-control/Slycot>`_.

-For users with a working the Anaconda distribution of Python, the following commands can be used::
+For users with the Anaconda distribution of Python, the following commands can be used::

   conda install numpy scipy matplotlib    # if not yet installed